Skip to main content

 • Marker chromosomes

-• Mosaicism above 14% (at a 95% confidence level); if mosaicism is suspected please call Quest Genomics Client Services at 866-GENE-INFO to discuss this case with a genetic counselor prior to sending the specimen to best assure that the correct tests are ordered.
+• Mosaicism above 14% (at a 95% confidence level); if mosaicism is suspected, before sending the specimen, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463) to talk with a genetic science specialist to best assure the correct tests are ordered.

 • Most microdeletion syndromes, including DiGeorge, Prader-Willi, Angelman, Williams, and Smith Magenis